ASTUTE 2020: Using Your Personal Information

 What are your rights?

-You have a right to access your personal information, to object to the processing of your personal information, to rectify, to erase, to restrict and to port your personal information (please note however that this is likely to affect our ability to provide support to your enterprise due to the operation’s contractual funding constraints).
-If you have provided consent to ASTUTE 2020 to process any of your data, then you also have a right to withdraw that consent.
+You have a right to access your personal information, to object to the processing of your personal information (objections are not always absolute and would be considered on their merits and in accordance with ICO guidance), to rectify, to erase and to restrict your personal information.
+Where you provide consent for processing, you will also have the right to portability.
+(Please note however that exercising these rights may compromise the ASTUTE 2020 partnership’s ability to provide support to your enterprise due to the operation’s contractual funding constraints).
+If you provide consent to ASTUTE 2020 to process any of your data, then you also have a right to withdraw that consent and in the case of direct marketing, you have an absolute right to object to processing for this purpose.
 Please visit the Data Protection webpages for the ASTUTE 2020 partner institution leading your project for further information in relation to your rights.

 Any requests or objections should be made in writing to the Data Protection Officer at the University leading your project: -